Travel Tips for the First Time Thailand Traveller

 For instance, if you like nature, scenery, and the unique elephant experience, then there’s no better place for it than Thailand’s Chiang Mai along the north.
 If you want to enjoy the sun and a beachier vibe, you can head out to the Southern regions.

 Map out your visits first, and the rest will follow – especially accommodations.
 It also makes it easier for you to decide what to do when you arrive at the place – whether it’s Canoe vs. Kayak, Scuba diving vs. Fishing, etc.

 3. Sort out Your Transportation

-Travelling around Thailand is affordable, even when you’re traveling for long distances.
+Traveling around Thailand is affordable, even when traveling for long distances.
 For instance, local buses are as cheap as 8 THB for each trip.
 Motorbikes may cost around 35 THB, and you can always negotiate the price.
 And depending on the season and climate, you can easily walk in the majority of cities.
-You’re going to need water bottle while at it.
+You’re going to need a water bottle while at it.

 The train service is also quite affordable around the city – they only cost around 50 THB.
 Also, if you happen to feel concerned or confused about transport prices, you can always ask the locals.
 Thai people are friendly and helpful.

 4. Don’t rush it, and plan your trip till the end.

 Don’t try to rush things and fit in immediately.
 The planning and beginning stages are always slow, but it also means you are careful with your steps.
 Once in Thailand, spend a few days getting a feel of the capital city’s vibes, like walking along the streets of Khao San Road, before going to the southern islands.